Samsgithub9635/Target-An-American-e-commerce-retail-strore-Sales_Data_Analysis/README.md

-# Target Corporation E-Commerce Sales Data Analysis
+# An American e-commerce retail strore Sales and Revenue Data Analysis using MySQL and Python in Jupyter Notebook
 Data Analytics Project on Target's E-Commerce Sales: Conducted EDA and data visualization using Kaggle-sourced data.
 Solved business problems with SQL queries (via Python) and provided actionable insights that led to a 30.75% sales increase

 ## Introduction